MB3hel/AzpenA746Work/Android/README.md

 ### TWRP

-*Note: Not fully functional / built yet.*
+*Note: Not functional / built yet.*

 #### Device Tree creation

-Existing device tree is located [here](https://github.com/MB3hel/android_device_azpen_along-6051).
+My existing device tree is located [here](https://github.com/MB3hel/android_device_azpen_along-6051).
 The following is documentation of the process I used to create it.

 - Tested on Ubuntu 22.04 LTS (amd64)
 - From extracted stock rom I have recovery.img